Performing at Eton College - A Private Garden Luncheon Filled with History, Warmth & Mind Reading

 Entertaining Aboard the Thames at Night

 The reflections of city lights across the water.
+The low hum of conversations between guests.

-Several years ago I was hired to provide close-up mentalism and psychological entertainment aboard a private Thames cruise for senior international guests attending a corporate event in London.
+Several years ago I was hired to provide close-up mentalism and psychological entertainment aboard a private Thames cruise for senior international guests attending a corporate networking event in London.

 Networking, Noise & Mind Reading at the OXO Tower